xin4869/xin4869/README.md

 * [Robot cleaner simulation](https://github.com/xin4869/Robot-cleaner-simulation)(04.2024):
  A robot cleaner simuation done in Python.
 PyQt is the only exteral library used.
 You can find details of the program under 'Rules' section when you run it from [main.py](https://github.com/xin4869/Robot-cleaner-simulation/blob/main/main.py)
 * [Covid-19 vaccine database design](https://github.com/xin4869/covid-19-vaccine-database-design)(06.2023):
-Designed a COVID-19 vaccine database for tracking different vaccine types, transportation of vaccine batches, treatment plans, and patient data, and for efficient data management and retrieval.
+Designed a COVID-19 vaccine database to keep track of different vaccine types, transportation of vaccine batches, treatment plans, and patient data.
 Performed ETL using SQL and Python.
 * [Mortgage loan approval preidciton](https://github.com/xin4869/mortgage-loan-approaval-prediction)(10.2022):
 Cleaned data.
 Implemented exploratory, descriptive and predictive data analysis using Python.
 Evaluated model performance based on confusion matrix, ROC curve, recall score.
 Improved model performance using feature selection, hyper-parameter tuning and k-fold cross-validation.